I really enjoyed Armidale in northern NSW.

 Some of the sights you’ll see include Booloominbah, a Victorian mansion situated at the University of New England:

-One of the top recommendations from our Facebook community when we asked them for Armidale tips was to visit Pertersons Winery, just 5 minutes out of town.
+One of the top recommendations from our Facebook community when we asked for things to do in Armidale was to visit Pertersons Winery, just 5 minutes out of town.

 The picturesque driveway leads you to the cellar door for tasting, which is a refurbished stable and overlooks the beautiful garden area with impressive trees to sit amongst, and importantly for our kids to run around.